The easiest way to install and configure Authentication Services Unix agent components is by means of Management Console for Unix.

 Note: To start the Autorun installation wizard, you can also navigate to the root of the distribution media and double-click autorun Application file.

-The install wizard guides you through the rest of the setup dialogs:
+The install wizard guides you through these setup dialogs:

 Once you have installed Management Console for Unix, you are ready to install or upgrade the Authentication Services Windows components.